PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 - The seller’s name and address match what is listed on their profile page; if not, please provide both pieces of information so that we can confirm their identity before issuing any refunds.

-Contact PayPal’s Risk Department
+2. Contact PayPal’s Risk Department

-If you are denied a payment, there are a few things you can do.
-Let’s say your customer didn’t pay and filed a chargeback against your business because they were unhappy with their order.
+Imagine that your customer didn’t pay and filed a chargeback against your business because they were unhappy with their order.
 You have 30 days from when the chargeback was issued to resolve it by contacting PayPal’s risk department (this is where we’re going next).

-You’ll need to explain why things have escalated so much since last time—or just explain yourself again in general terms if necessary—and see if they’ll offer any sort of penalty credit or refund instead of charging another fee right away when filing an appeal!
+You’ll need to explain why things have escalated since last time—or just explain yourself again in general terms if necessary—and see if they’ll offer any sort of penalty credit or refund instead of charging another fee right away when filing an appeal!

-Review Your Credit Card & Bank Coverage
+3. Review Your Credit Card & Bank Coverage

 You should review your coverage from Visa, Mastercard, or American Express cards as well as your business bank account.
 Most major financial institutes have a website that details how to dispute fraudulent chargebacks, as well as what coverage they provide.
 Many offer insurance to stay competitive and attract new business accounts.